-Throughout his nearly 30 years of practice, Jon has focused on helping clients successfully resolve breach-of-contract disputes.
+Throughout his 30 years of practice, Jon has focused on helping clients successfully resolve breach-of-contract disputes.
 Although he has litigated virtually every kind of contract imaginable, Jon has particularly extensive experience with insurance coverage disputes, Uniform Commercial Code issues, real estate and construction litigation, federal healthcare reimbursement, and False Claims Act cases.
 Whether it be through negotiation, mediation, arbitration, administrative hearing, motion practice, trial, appeal or providing behind-the-scenes advice, Jon helps his clients resolve their contract disputes as effectively and economically as possible.
 Recent examples of his practice include:

 - Obtaining two summary judgments in Minnesota U.S. District Court on behalf of a manufacturer against an insurer.
 One judgment declared that the insurer had a duty to defend the client from a breach-of-contract claim; the other that the insurer had to reimburse the client both for the settlement that Jon helped the client negotiate and for the client’s attorneys’ fees.

 - Obtaining summary judgment in Minnesota U.S. District Court on behalf of a medical device manufacturer declaring that a $50 million excess liability insurer had a duty to indemnify the manufacturer for its settlements of various product liability claims, arguing a summary judgment motion as to the insurer’s duty to pay for the defense of those suits, and negotiating a final settlement with the insurer.